Dallas-Makerspace/calendar/docs/README.md

 ## Webserver

+The webserver is one of:

+* Production: [Apache](https://httpd.apache.org/) and [PHP-FPM](https://www.php.net/manual/en/install.fpm.php) for calendar.dallasmakerspace.org.
+If you run locally without Docker, you might also be using these.

+* Local Docker: [HHVM](https://docs.hhvm.com/hhvm/getting-started/getting-started) with Proxygen.

-The webserver is [HHVM](https://docs.hhvm.com/hhvm/getting-started/getting-started) and it uses Proxygen internally - you can think of these as a wrapper around CakePHP that handles low-level stuff like managing parallel requests, network connections, etc.
+You can think of these as wrappers around CakePHP that handle low-level stuff like managing parallel requests, network connections, etc. They just invoke [index.php](../index.php) with each request.
+This activates the CakePHP framework, and eventually the calendar code under [src/](../src/) is invoked (see next section).

-I believe the webserver just invokes [/index.php](/index.php) with each request, and that triggers all the CakePHP framework magic; however, I didn't look into this too much.

 ## Application